covcom/205CDE/labs/16 RESTful API/worksheet.md

 ### Test your understanding

-1. Make your own mash-up application using at least two existing public REST APIs.
+1. Change the mash-up application to use some other existing public REST APIs.
+Remember first to test your queries with Postman.

 ### Making your own REST API